 Although I offer a ‘headshot’ service, the shoot can be tailored to include full-length or seated images, and most photographers will be happy to do this – just make sure you discuss it with them beforehand as they may need to bring different equipment, such as a bigger backdrop.

-# TOP TIP: Make sure the colours, tones and style of the photo complement your brand and logo.
-Consider what you’re wearing and the background colour.
+TOP TIP: Make sure the colours, tones and style of the photos complement your brand and logo.

 Speak to your audience